 Treatment for Capsular Contracture after Breast Implants

 One of the rare complications of breast implant augmentation is capsular contracture.
-This condition occurs when the scar tissue around the breast implant hardens, which can distort the shape of the breast and may also cause discomfort or a tight feeling.
+This condition occurs when the scar tissue around the breast implant hardens.
+And can distort the shape of the breast, and may also cause discomfort or a tight feeling.
 The cause of capsular contracture is not always known.
 It can be caused by a variety of contributing factors that cause abnormal changes to the scar tissue.
-Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery offers advanced treatments for capsular contracture after breast implants at our medical clinic in Miami, FL.
+Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery offers advanced treatments for capsular contracture after breast implants at our plastic surgery center in Miami, FL.

 What Causes Capsular Contracture After Breast Implant Augmentation?

 There are several possible contributing factors to capsular contracture.
 While it is not always known why it occurs, there are some potential circumstances that can increase the risk of this complication.

 Some of the possible factors that can contribute to capsular contracture after breast implants include:

 - Bacteria that create a biofilm around the implants

 - Genetic factors – patients that have close relatives who have developed thick scar tissue or have certain autoimmune diseases may be at increased risk

 - Trauma to the breast